dentarg/auth0-blog/_posts/2017-02-21-jwt-brute-forcing-hs256-is-possible.markdown

 ```

-An example of signing a JWT using the `jsonwebtoken` JavaScript library can be found below:
+An example of signing a JWT with the `HS256` algorithm using the `jsonwebtoken` JavaScript library can be found below:

 ```